 - Stopping what you're doing if you realize other people are watching you

 - Doing a ton of research about upcoming social events so you feel like you know what to expect (e.g., looking up attendees you don't know on social media, scouring the website of the nightclub you'll be going to)

-- Excessively planning for conversations (e.g., coming up with twenty topics you could discuss at the party that night, rehearsing the stories you want to tell for hours that afternoon)
+- Excessively planning for conversations (e.g., coming up with twenty topics you could discuss at the party that night, rehearsing the stories you want to tell for an hour that afternoon)